fbpx

 1. Who is eligible for a vasectomy treatment?

-Men who have decided that they don’t want to become father or who do not wish to become parent again are candidates for a vasectomy.
+Men who have decided that they don’t want to become fathers or who do not wish to become parents again are candidates for a vasectomy.

 1. What should I expect during a vasectomy treatment procedure?

-In order to stop sperm from combining with semen, the vas deferens tubes are cut, knotted, or sealed during the process.
-It generally takes thirty minutes and is performed using a local anesthesia.
+To stop sperm from combining with semen, the vas deferens tubes are cut, knotted, or sealed during the process.
+It generally takes thirty minutes and is performed using local anesthesia.